What is ERP? Definition, Industry-Specific Uses & Examples

 What Is ERP Integration?

-ERP integration refers to the process of integrating ERP software with other systems like the CRM (Customer Relationship Management) and HRMS (Human Resource Management System).
-By doing so, companies ensure that no system operates as a stand alone and that the information is transferred across the organization and across the softwares seamlessly.
+ERP integration is the process of connecting your ERP software with other systems like your CRM (Customer Relationship Management) and HRMS (Human Resource Management System).
+By doing this, you make sure no system runs on its own island, and information flows seamlessly across the organization and across your software.

-This innovative approach has become a huge hit among companies of all sizes.
-Vendors today offer systems that are highly compatible with a range of other applications and can be integrated seamlessly with one another.
+This approach has become a huge hit with companies of all sizes.
+Vendors today offer systems that play nicely with a wide range of other applications and integrate seamlessly with one another.

-This gives companies the freedom to choose the best individual softwares, connect them to one another and build an ERP ecosystem of their own, one that’s tailored to meet their requirements.
+That gives you the freedom to pick the best individual tools, connect them, and build an ERP ecosystem of your own, tailored to exactly what you need.

 Benefits of ERP Integration